 "ACMPR" means the Access to Cannabis for Medical Purposes Regulations (Canada), issued pursuant to the Controlled Drugs and Substances Act (Canada) and since repealed.
-"AIF" means this annual information form of the Company dated May 13, 2020 prepared pursuant to Part 6 of National Instrument 51-102 - Continuous Disclosure Obligations .
-"Amendments" has the meaning ascribed thereto in "General Development of the Business - Imperial Brands Investment".
+"AIF" means this annual information form of the Company dated March 30, 2023 prepared pursuant to Part 6 of National Instrument 51-102 - Continuous Disclosure Obligations .
+"Amended and Restated Credit Facility" has the meaning ascribed thereto in "General Development of the Business - Three Year History".
+"Amending Agreement" has the meaning ascribed thereto in "General Development of the Business - Three Year History".
+"Amendments" has the meaning ascribed thereto in "General Development of the Business - Three Year History".
 "Analytical Testing Licence" means a licence to engage in the testing of cannabis issued under the Cannabis Act.
-"Atlantic" means Atlantic Cultivation Inc. "ATM Program" has the meaning ascribed thereto in "General Development of the Business - Financings and Other Corporate Actions".
+"Atlantic" means Atlantic Cultivation Inc. "ATM Program" has the meaning ascribed thereto in "General Development of the Business - Three Year History".
 "Audit Committee" means the audit committee of the Company.
-"Base Shelf Prospectus" has the meaning ascribed thereto in "General Development of the Business - Financings and Other Corporate Actions". "ВМО" means Bank of Montreal.
+"Auxly Annapolis" means Auxly Annapolis Inc. (formerly Robinson's Cannabis Incorporated).
+"Auxly Annapolis OG" means Auxly Annapolis OG Inc. (formerly Robinson's Outdoor Grow Incorporated).
+"Auxly Charlottetown" means Auxly Charlottetown Inc. (formerly Dosecann LD Inc.).
+"Auxly Leamington" means Auxly Leamington Inc. (formerly Sunens Farms Inc.).
+"Auxly Ottawa" means Auxly Ottawa Inc. (formerly Kolab Project Inc.).
+"Base Shelf Prospectus" has the meaning ascribed thereto in "General Development of the Business - Three Year History".
+"BMO" means Bank of Montreal.
 "Board" means the board of directors of the Company. "cannabis" has the meaning given to such term in the Cannabis Act.
 "Cannabis Act" means the federal Cannabis Act, S.C.
 2018, c.16. "cannabis oil" has the meaning given to such term in the Cannabis Act.
-"Cannabis 1.0 Products" has the meaning ascribed thereto in "Description of the Business - Current Products".
-"Cannabis 2.0 Products" has the meaning ascribed thereto in "Description of the Business - Current Products".
-"Cannabis Products" has the meaning ascribed thereto in "Description of the Business - Current Products".
-"Cannabis Regulations" means the Cannabis Regulations enacted pursuant to the Cannabis Act.
-"Capsugel" means Capsugel Inc. "CBD" means cannabidiol.
-"CD Offering" has the meaning ascribed thereto in "General Development of the Business - Financings and Other Corporate Actions".
-"CHPs" means Cannabis Health Products. " Company ", "Auxly", "we" or "us" means Auxly Cannabis Group Inc.
+"Cannabis 1.0 Products" has the meaning ascribed thereto in "Description of the Business - Current Products". "- !! ! . !!

+has the meaning ascribed thereto in "Description of the Business - Current

+"Cannabis Products" has the meaning ascribed thereto in "Description of the Business - Current means the Cannabis Regulations enacted pursuant to the Cannabis Act.